N-Silbernagel/AccumulatePHP/README.md

 AccumulatePHP provides first class support for static analysis by using generics constantly being checked at PHPStan level 9.

 ## Structure
-### Pile
+### Accumulation
-The Pile interface should be used to typehint against when only a basic collection (pile) of items is needed.
+The Accumulation interface should be used to typehint against when only a basic collection (Accumulation) of items is needed.
 It keeps the door open for switching out implementations.
 For example from Series to Set (not available yet).

 ### Series
-A Pile with guaranteed order.
+An accumulation with guaranteed order.

 ### MutableSeries
 A series which can be modified.